 With any new piece of mobility equipment you must always read the user manual and keep it in a safe place for easy reference.

-If you are on a low income and you receive a powered wheelchair from Whizz-Kidz, we may be able to support you with repair, maintenance and insurance costs.
+If you are on a low income and you receive a powered wheelchair from Whizz-Kidz, we may be able to support you with repair and maintenance costs.

 Essential wheelchair maintenance